 Dr. Christine Fiorello, Veterinarian

-Bryan’s interest in nature began while growing up on his family farm in Michigan with walks in the woods where he would often see deer, songbirds, and other wildlife.
+Bryan first became interested in nature while growing up on his family farm in Michigan with walks in the woods where he would often see deer, songbirds, and other wildlife.
 After high school, he enrolled in Michigan Technological University’s Forestry Program and graduated with a bachelor’s degree in forest management.
 In the early `90s, after several seasonal jobs with the U.S. Forest Service, he returned to school to study wildlife management and ecology at South Dakota State University.
 His graduate work entailed studying songbird community dynamics in the Black Hills in South Dakota and Wyoming.
 He’s been a birder ever since.
 In 1995, he moved to Arizona to work as a wildlife biologist.
-During 17 years working along the Mogollon Rim, he coordinated yearly Mexican Spotted Owl and Northern Goshawk surveys and conducted riparian songbird surveys.
+During a 17-year stint working along the Mogollon Rim, he coordinated yearly Mexican Spotted Owl and Northern Goshawk surveys and conducted riparian songbird surveys.
 He finished his Forest Service career in 2018 after 6 years as the Southwestern Region’s Wildlife Program Leader.
 In that position, he was fortunate to serve as the region’s avian coordinator and a steering committee member of the New Mexico Avian Conservation Partners Committee.

 Trevor Fetz, Ph.D